k-med/calcfoundry/content/posts/linear-equation-grapher.md

 ### Features
 1.  **Multiple Lines:** Click "Add Line" to compare as many equations as you need.
 2.  **Intersection Solver:** The tool automatically calculates the exact $(x, y)$ coordinates where any two lines cross.
-3.  **Intercepts:** Quickly see where each line crosses the X and Y axes.
+3.  **Auto-Zoom:** The graph automatically scales to show you the relevant intersection points.

 ### Who is this for?
 * **Students:** Visualize systems of linear equations to verify your algebra homework.